Lesson sponsored by

 Advanced Placement English Language and Composition

 - Evaluating, using, and citing primary sources

 - Writing in several forms about a variety of subjects

 “Self-Reliance” is central to understanding Emerson’s thought, but it can be difficult to teach because of its vocabulary and sentence structure.
 This lesson offers a thorough exploration of the essay.
 The text analysis focuses on Emerson’s definition of individualism, his analysis of society, and the way he believes his version of individualism can transform — indeed, save — American society.

-The first interactive exercise addresses vocabulary challenges.
-The second, well-suited for individual or small group work, presents some of his more famous aphorisms as tweets from Dr. Ralph, a nineteenth-century self-help guru, and asks students to interpret and paraphrase them.
-The third invites students to consider whether they would embrace Dr. Ralph’s vision of life.
+The first interactive exercise, well-suited for individual or small group work, presents some of Emerson’s more famous aphorisms as tweets from Dr. Ralph, a nineteenth-century self-help guru, and asks students to interpret and paraphrase them.
+The second invites students to consider whether they would embrace Dr. Ralph’s vision of life.
 It explores paragraph 7, the most well-developed in the essay and the only one that shows Emerson interacting with other people to any substantial degree.
 The exercise is designed to raise questions about the implications of Emersonian self-reliance for one’s relations with others, including family, friends, and the broader society.
 The excerpt illustrates critic’s Louis Menand’s contention, cited in the background note, that Emerson’s essays, although generally taken as affirmations, are “deeply unconsoling.”

 This lesson is divided into two parts, both accessible below.
 The teacher’s guide includes a background note, the text analysis with responses to the close reading questions, access to the interactive exercises, and a follow-up assignment.
 The student’s version, an interactive worksheet that can be e-mailed, contains all of the above except the responses to the close reading questions.